-UNITAR jointly with its CIFAL Global Network offer face-to-face and online training opportunities aimed at enhancing the capacity of government authorities, law enforcement officers and key stakeholders on road safety management and leadership.
+UNITAR, in collaboration with its CIFAL Global Network, offers face-to-face and online training opportunities aimed at enhancing the capacity of government authorities, law enforcement officers and key stakeholders on road safety management and leadership.

-Changing road users’ behavior on key risk factors for road traffic injuries (speed, drink–driving, distracted driving, and the failure to use helmets, seat belts and child restraints properly or at all) is a key component for improving road safety.
-UNITAR’s training activities also aim to help identify and implement strategies that improve road user behavior and increase awareness of risk factors.
+Changing road users’ behavior on key risk factors for road traffic injuries (speeding, drunk–driving, distracted driving, and the failure to use helmets, seat belts and child restraints properly or at all) is a key component for improving road safety.
+UNITAR’s training activities aim to help identify and implement strategies that improve road user behavior and increase awareness of such risk factors.

-Study visits allow participants to dive into successful road safety programmes implemented by other countries and to know strategies and instruments of other countries, while facilitating linkages with academia, industry and government.
+Study visits allow participants to dive into successful road safety programmes implemented by other countries and to understand strategies, as well as instruments of other countries, while facilitating linkages with academia, industry and government.
 Study visits also contribute to establish long-term global partnerships to accelerate collaboration and interventions that improve road safety.